Swamp Willow Fascines

 Swamp willow Fascines are a hardy species that is native to the eastern seaboard of North America.
-It is robust and adaptable, and today it grows wild all the way from New Brunswick and Ontario in Canada down to Florida and even parts of Texas.
+It is robust and adaptable, and today it grows wild from New Brunswick and Ontario in Canada down to Florida and even parts of Texas.
 This species does best in USDA hardiness zones 4-9.
 Swamp willow thrives in areas with partial sunlight and moist soil.
 The leaves are identifiable by their rounded, broad bases and their fine-toothed edges.
 If you look closely, you may also see fine hairs along the surface of the swamp willow's leaves.
 When the buds emerge, they are narrow and cone-shaped.
 The bark appears as a dark-gray or brown color.
-At times, the bark is closer to black, which explains the tree's alternate name of "black willow."
-The swamp willow has a deep root system, which makes it a top choice in areas that are prone to flooding and erosion.
+The bark is closer to black at times, explaining the tree's alternate name of "black willow."
+The swamp willow has a deep root system, making it a top choice in areas prone to flooding and erosion.